01-edu/public/subjects/binary_search/README.md

 ### Instructions

 Write a function called `binary_search` that performs a binary search on a sorted list of integers.
 The function should take the following arguments:
+- `sorted_list: &[i32]`: A reference to a sorted list of integers to search within.
+- `target: i32`: The integer value to search for within the list.

+### Expected Function

 ```rust
 pub fn binary_search(sorted_list: &[i32], target: i32) -> Option<usize> {
 	// Your code goes here
 }
 ```

-- `sorted_list: &[i32]`: A reference to a sorted list of integers to search within.
-- `target: i32`: The integer value to search for within the list.

 The function should return an `Option<usize>` representing the index of the `target` in the list if found, or `None` if the `target` is not in the list.